 SELLING VS BUYING

-As a sales professional my ultimate job was to place solutions; as a buyer, my main focus was to create and maintain Excellence in a way that caused the least stress on my company and team, and matched our internal norms.
+As a sales professional my ultimate job was to place solutions; as a buyer, my main focus was to get buy-in and avoid risks while creating and maintaining Excellence.

-As a sales professional I struggled to say/offer the right thing, at the right time, to the right prospects, in order to convince, persuade, and build relationships to close; as an entrepreneur and potential buyer I had to continually manage any change we needed using the most efficient, integrous, and least disruptive route to success to maintain happy employees and clients, and continue to develop a great product.
+As a sales professional my job was to get folks to make a purchase.
+Even as a successful seller I struggled to say/offer the right thing, at the right time, to the right prospects, in order to convince, persuade, and build relationships to close; as an entrepreneur and potential buyer I had to continually manage any necessary change we needed using the most efficient, integrous, and least disruptive route to success to maintain happy employees and clients, and continue to develop a great product.

-As a sales professional, I sought to find and influence people who ‘needed’ my solution; as a buyer, I couldn’t fully define my needs, make adjustments, or resolve problems, until all voices (stakeholders) and impediments to change were factored in and until we were absolutely sure we couldn’t resolve our problems internally.
+As a sales professional, I sought to find and influence people who ‘needed’ my solution; as a buyer, I couldn’t fully define my needs, or recognize the best way to resolve problems until all voices (stakeholders) and impediments to change were factored in and until we were absolutely sure we couldn’t resolve our problems internally.
 We certainly couldn’t make any changes until we fully understood the risks that any change would generate.

 THE JOB OF A BUYER

-Indeed: the ‘cost’ of a fix had to be lower than the ‘cost’ of maintaining the status quo, regardless of my need or the efficacy of a solution.
-So (hypothetically) if I needed a CRM system but had to fire 8 people to buy one, I had to weigh the ‘cost.’
+As a buyer, the ‘cost’ of a fix had to be lower than the ‘cost’ of maintaining the status quo.
+So (hypothetically) if I needed a CRM system but had to fire 8 people to buy one, I had to weigh the ‘cost’, the risk, of the change.
 And the time it takes to make this calculation is the length of the sales cycle.
+Unfortunately, the sales model does not offer tools to address this.

-As a seller, I had never realized that my biased questions (to ‘uncover needs’ of course), or listening for where my solution could be pitched, were restricting my success.
-The sales model never considered what occurred before folks even self-identified as buyers.
+As a seller, I had never realized that my sales biases – biased questions (to ‘uncover needs’ of course), or listening specifically for where my solution could be pitched – were restricting my success.
+The sales model just didn’t offer the tools to facilitate prospects through what they must complete before they even self-identified as buyers.

 As a buyer, I had more to worry about than solving a problem.
 I had to take into account